Region

 Inside the mind of Ekin

-Not for the faint of heart, Ekin’s paintings contain gruesome violence—decapitations and ritual disembowelment are a common theme.
-Think traditional Japanese paintings of Kabuki scenes, except covered in blood.
+Not for the faint of heart, Ekin’s paintings contain gruesome violence—decapitations and ritual disembowelment are common themes.
+Think of traditional Japanese paintings of Kabuki scenes, except covered in blood.

 10 Reasons Why You Need to Visit Kochi